Resources

 Unassisted Childbirth – Laura Shanley’s Unassisted Childbirth website.

-Midwifery Today YouTube channel – Interesting collection of videos.
+Midwifery Today YouTube channel – Interesting collection of videos from some of the pros.

 Child Rearing